shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 ### Data Cleaning

 After gaining an understanding of the problem, I moved on to understanding the data that I had to figure out how to transform it to its most meaningful form.
-The first thing I did was check the data-types of each variable and then I explored how many variables were missing some values.
+The first thing I did was check the data types of each variable and then I explored how many variables were missing some values.

-The data types in the Seattle dataset comprised categorical variables and objects; I instantly concluded that a Simple/Multiple/Polynomial Regression would not work here.
+The data types in the Seattle dataset mostly comprised *categorical variables* and *objects*; I instantly concluded that a Simple/Multiple/Polynomial Regression would not work here.
 I held that thought and confirmed it later.
-The variables were noted down in plain english and most of them were to be encoded with integers in an ordinal manner.
-The data tyypes of the original dataset can be viewed below:
+The variables were noted down in plain english and most of them were to be encoded with integers in an *ordinal* manner.
+The data types of the original dataset can be viewed below:

 ![Data Types](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Data%20Types.JPG)